 The art culture in Colorado Springs is burgeoning as the city grows.
 And for those who love outdoor sculptures, this has been a blessing.
-Walking down almost any street in downtown will bring you face-to-face with some of these stunning statues.
+Walking down almost any street downtown will bring you face-to-face with some of these stunning statues.

 While there are far too many sculptures to cover them all, we put together a list of our favorites from around the city.
-They include statues of the historical figures as well as modern art and functional sculptures as well.
+They include statues of historical figures as well as modern art and functional sculptures as well.
 There’s a huge variety of art dotting the streets of downtown Colorado Springs that will make newcomers and natives alike appreciate a walk through the city.

 For those of you who’ll be visiting the Queen City of the Plains to the north, consider a similar walking tour of Denver’s top sculptures and statues.
 They are also located (mostly) downtown and spectacular!

 Here are the top statues near downtown Colorado Springs, in no particular order:

 When you come to Colorado Springs, you’re bound to see the sculptural butterflies that dot the roads and plazas at one point or another.
 Of these, one of our current favorites is called “Recycled Rainbow” by artist Maxine Grossman, decorated with recycled materials and mosaics to form a cheery that sits just outside of the church near the intersection of Cascade and Platte.